- Certain engagements in New Zealand must be undertaken by a Qualified Statutory Accountant (QSA)

 New Zealand resident members holding a CPP automatically qualify as a QSA.

 Members who do not hold a CPP should not undertake a service that requires QSA status.

 The services for which QSA status is needed are mostly specialist services such as acting as a trustee for a student fee protection scheme or certifying an investor as an “eligible investor”.

-Members residing outside New Zealand should contact the NZ Regulation team if they are performing a service requiring QSA status or wish to take advantage of the financial adviser “carve out”.
+Members residing outside New Zealand should contact the NZ Regulation team if they are performing a service requiring QSA status or wish to take advantage of the "financial advisor" exemption.